zivnadel/create-ntmt-app/README.md

 ```

 ## Additional Features
 The boilerplate contains testing capabilities, as shown, using cypress and jest to maximize Unit and Integration testing.
-I have included the [start-server-and-test](https://github.com/bahmutov/start-server-and-test) to allow for cypress testing while running the dev server.
+I have included the [start-server-and-test](https://github.com/bahmutov/start-server-and-test) package to allow for cypress testing while running the dev server.

 The boilerplate contains the [tailwind-merge](https://github.com/dcastil/tailwind-merge) package to allow merging tailwind classes, which I found really useful.